 The results of the probabilistic sensitivity analysis are summarized in the table below and in Appendix Table E4.
-At willingness to pay thresholds of \$150,000 per QALY gained or lower, treatment with esketamine was considered cost-effective in 15% or fewer of the 10,000 simulation runs.
-Treatment with esketamine became cost-effective in 50% of all simulation runs only at a WTP threshold of approximately \$200,000 per QALY gained.
+At willingness to pay thresholds of \$150,000 per QALY gained or lower, treatment with esketamine plus background antidepressant was considered cost-effective in 15% or fewer of the 10,000 simulation runs.
+Treatment with esketamine plus background antidepressant became cost-effective in 50% of all simulation runs only at a WTP threshold of approximately \$200,000 per QALY gained.